Lobster-tailed pot helmet

-The lobster-tailed pot helmet, also known as the zischägge, horseman's pot and harquebusier's pot, was a type of post-Renaissance combat helmet.
-It became popular in Europe, especially for cavalry and officers, from c.
-1600; it was derived from an Ottoman Turkish helmet type.
+Lobster-tailed pot helmet, also known as the zischägge, horseman's pot and harquebusier's pot, was a type of combat helmet.
+It was derived from an Ottoman Turkish helmet type.
+From c.
+1600, it became popular in most of Europe and was especially worn by cavalrymen and officers.
 The helmet gradually fell out of use in most of Europe in the late 17th century; however, the Austrian heavy cavalry retained it for some campaigns as late as the 1780s.

 Origin

-The lobster-tailed pot helmet had an oriental origin, being derived from the Ottoman Turkish çiçak (pronounced 'chichak', Turkish – çiçek Çiçek means flower in Turkish which is attributed to the shape of the helmets top side) helmet, which developed in the 16th century.
+The lobster-tailed pot helmet had an oriental origin, being derived from the Ottoman Turkish çiçak helmet (pronounced 'chichak', in Turkish – çiçek - meaning 'flower' which is attributed to the shape of the helmet's skull), which developed in the 16th century.
 It was adopted by the Christian states of Europe in the early 17th century.
 The chichak was almost identical to the later European helmets – it had a forward projecting peak, sliding bar nasal, cheekpieces and neck guard; only its tendency to have a conical rather than rounded skull was distinctive.
 The European derivative of this helmet saw widespread use during the Thirty Years War when it became known as the zischägge, a Germanisation of the original Turkish name.

 Characteristics

 The lobster-tailed pot had a rounded skull-piece, which was sometimes fluted.
 The skulls of English-made helmets were usually formed from two sections, joined by a raised comb running from front to back; the skulls of helmets manufactured on the continent were most often raised from a single-piece of metal.
 Cheekpieces, commonly made in one piece but occasionally articulated, were attached to the skull by leather strapping; however, the better quality examples are sometimes hinged.
 To protect the face there was either a fixed forward projecting peak that incorporated a sliding nasal bar retained by a large screw, or a hinged peak with three attached bars.
-Finally, the helmet had a laminated defence (or a single-piece of plate ridged to imitate separate lames) to protect the back of the head and neck that was said to resemble the tail of a lobster.
+Finally, the helmet had a laminated defence (or a single piece of plate ridged to imitate separate lames) to protect the back of the head and neck that was said to resemble the tail of a lobster.
 Another common name for the helmet was the "harquebusier's pot", the harquebusier being the most common type of cavalry in Western Europe during the 17th century.
 The single nasal-bar type was characteristic of Continental Europe, whilst the three-barred type with a pivoting peak was more widely used in the British Isles.
 Many European-made lobster-tailed pot helmets were later imported to Britain during the English Civil War.
 Occasionally, older helmets like the burgonet or sallet were modified to resemble the 'lobster-pot.'
 As stated by General George Monck in 1644, the "headpiece with three small bars" was intended to be pistol-proof.